Hi Blog,

 OH YES!
 The new quarry!
 In fact, it was not new It is Sin Seng Quarry! |

-It was Sin Seng Quarry which I was looking for for years! (post) |
+It was Sin Seng Quarry which I had been looking for for years! (post) |

 I wonder why couldn't I find this place before...
 Hmmm |